sherwoodwang/database-notes/atomicity.md

 `lsblk -td` can be used to check the sector size of a block device.

 Sometimes, the sector size can be changed.
-For an SCSI disk, it can be done with
+For a SCSI disk, it can be done with

     hdparm --set-sector-size 4096 --please-destroy-my-drive /dev/sdX